saverymax/multi-modal-pollution/doc/lab_notebook.md

 ## Documentation

 Running sphinx documentation.
-Need to publish GitHub pages from gh-pages branch, but have the github actions file in master.
-I can update docs in the github pages branch?
-Im not totall sure.
+Push docs to the main branch, and github actions will build docs in the gh-pages branch.

-Oh, I just push docs to the main branch, but its just that github actions will build docs in the gh-pages branch...
+Math can be added as described here: https://myst-parser.readthedocs.io/en/latest/syntax/optional.html#syntax-amsmath.
+Add "amsmath" to the conf.py file.

 ## Logging